sarehp/Plataphorma/README.md

 Plataphorma offers the possibility to run 2 different HTML5 games: Alien Invasion and Froot Wars.

-On the right side of the screen the best players of each game are shown, updated in real time each time a player finishes a game.
+On the right side of the screen the best players of each game are shown, updated in real time each time a signed in player finishes a game.
 If no game is selected, the best players overall are shown.

 On the left side of the screen a chatroom for the current game is available.
 Only signed in users can post messages.
 If no game is selected a general chatroom is shown.